derickj/getdata-015/Codebook.md

 The project uses as input a data set consisting of data collected from the accelerometers from the Samsung Galaxy S smartphone.

-##Study design and data processing
+##Study Design and Data Processing

 The data linked to from the course website represent data collected from.
 A full description of the study design and data processing is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones